 My primary approach is a mixture of cognitive behavioral therapy informed by interpersonal theory.
 I use styles and techniques that match the needs of the client based on my years of practice.

-I work with adults of all ages in Marietta, GA.
+I work with adults of ages 25 and over in Marietta, GA.
 I am comfortable with diverse lifestyles and provide a safe counseling environment for exploration.

 In the 21st century, many men find they are lost, without clear direction.
 Even materially successful men can find something is missing from their sense of fulfillment.
 This is an area where I bring my own personal experience.